 Round 4: Controlled free sparring

-In this round, competitors may kick or punch each other in a similar fashion as was described for the first round.
-However, a competitor may grab his or her opponent and execute a throw.
-Note that once a competitor grabs an oppornent, that competitor may not execute any strikes.
-The grabbed oppnenet may, as long as he or she does not grab in response, execute legal strikes.
+The fourth round consists of "controlled" free-sparring.
+Competitors may kick or punch each other in a similar fashion as was described for the first round.
+Additionally, a competitor may also grab his or her opponent and execute a throw.
+Note that once a competitor grabs an opponent, that competitor may not execute any strikes.
+The grabbed oppnenet may, as long as he or she does not grab in response, execute legal punches and kicks to the body.
 The competitor who is grabbing can only maintain his or her grip for a maximum of five seconds before releasing the opponent.
+Only techniques that a judge feels were "strong, well executed, and controlled" may be considered for awarding points.

 All competitors.
 Mouth guards.